 You have probably heard of Siri for the iPhone.
 It’s that robot-sounding voice that you can ask questions and give commands.
 For example, you can request directions or how hot the sun is.
 Google recently launched its version of Siri in late June.
 First, they released Google Now, which predicts your next move and gives you the necessary information to get it done.

 Google Voice Search App Video

 Insight into Google Voice Search App

 Voice search is on everyone’s radar.
 49% of smartphone and tablet owners use apps to find local information.
 This plays into the purpose of this application.
 It is meant to help those searching for local info; however, it can branch out of this niche and deliver information in other areas.

-From an SEO perspective, we know that Siri is pulling information from local sites such as Yelp, Google Maps, Citysearch, YP, etc. There are more than 60 local sites it collects info.
-Siri looks at addresses, phone numbers, images, positive reviews, and a high number of ratings.
-Schema tags also play a role, as these local tags list information, address, phone number, operating hours, etc. The final component is linking.
+From an SEO perspective, Siri pulls information from local sites such as Yelp, Google Maps, Citysearch, and YP.
+There are more than 60 local sites it collects info.
+Siri looks at addresses, phone numbers, images, positive reviews, and ratings.
+Schema tags also play a role, as these local tags list information, addresses, phone numbers, operating hours, etc. The final component is linking.

-When looking at SEO and Google voice search, we can assume many of these same components will come into play; however, Google + and knowledge graphs play a more significant role.
+When looking at SEO and Google Voice search, we can assume many of these components will come into play; however, Google + and knowledge graphs play a more significant role.
 Furthermore, much more information surfaced from the general Google index, that being the regular image and video results.

 But all things search engine optimization aside, the new Google advanced voice search app is now here, and you can get it via iTunes.
 So jump in, download it, and start voice-searching!